CLAIRE-Labo/python-ml-research-template/installation/docker-amd64/EPFL-runai-setup/README.md

 **Option 2**:

-1. In your `runai submit` command,
+1. In your `runai submit` command, set the environment variables for
+    - Opening an ssh server `SSH_SERVER=1`.

-    - Set the environment variable for the path to PyCharm remote IDE binaries on your PVC `PYCHARM_IDE_LOCATION`.
+    - the path to PyCharm remote IDE binaries on your PVC `PYCHARM_IDE_LOCATION`.
+    - Optionally, preserve your config `PYCHARM_PROJECT_CONFIG_LOCATION`
-    - Optionally if your forward port is different from 2222 set `SSH_FORWARD_PORT`.
+    - Optionally, if your forward port is different from 2222 set `SSH_FORWARD_PORT`.

    You can find an example in `submit-examples/remote_development.sh`.